In this post, learn how I eliminated my Silent Reflux quickly and easily with a few supplements designed to address the root cause.

 That’s great to hear!!!!
 I’m currently on medication, and I have not bought the supplements yet.
 How would I transition from not taking the medication to taking the supplements?
 Also, is it possible for you to send me your guide?
 I know you said it is important to take the right dosage of HCI, I want to make sure I do it correctly.

-Hi Victor, You can get my guide here https://theacidrefluxguy.com/transition
+Hi Victor, You can get my book here https://theacidrefluxguy.com/book

 Thank you so much!
 I’m about to purchase all three supplements.
 Nothing but good reviews, so I’m confident in myself and in the supplements that they will help me.
 So glad I found you!!!
 I just started the medications about 7 weeks ago, and like you doctors told me to take this for 6-8 weeks.
 I’m close to being done with the medication, however, they just told me to continue to take them for an additional 6-8 weeks, and although they have helped a bit (not entirely) I know that I do not want to to continue taking these medications… Read more »